housecurve/housecurve.github.io/TUNING.md

 ![subwoofer align magnitude](/assets/img/subwoofer_align_magnitude.png "Adjust until the smallest dip is found")

 The downfall of this approach is that maximum magnitude can be achieved at multiples of the crossover wavelength.
 This can lead to tuning the system with more delay than necessary.
-The group delay plot can be used to check this for subwoofers.
-If there is a significant change in group delay before or after the crossover, this could indicate too much delay.
-This can be seen in the group delay plot below.
+The group delay plot can be used to check for this.
+Excess delay will appear as a step change in group delay before or after the crossover.
+The group delay plot below shows a system with increasing amounts of subwoofer delay.
+The system is initally aligned at 100 Hz (darkest green).
+As unnecessary wavelengths of delay are added, the group delay increases (at 100 Hz, one wavelength is 10 ms).

 ![subwoofer align groupdelay](/assets/img/subwoofer_align_group_delay.png "Check subwoofer alignment with group delay")